Bimatoprost (Into the eye)

 There may be other brand names for this medicine.

 You should not use this medicine if you have had an allergic reaction to bimatoprost.
 Lumigan® eye drops should not be given in children and teenagers younger than 16 years of age.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Wash your hands with soap and water before and after using this medicine.

-Lie down or tilt your head back.
+- Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye to form a pocket.
 Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
+If you think you did not get the drop of medicine into your eye properly, repeat the directions with another drop.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Recap the bottle immediately after use.

 If a dose is missed: